justincasher/vantage/README.md

-# Lean Automator
+# Vantage

-Lean Automator is a Python project designed to build and manage a mathematical knowledge base (KB).
+Vantage is a Python project designed to build and manage a mathematical knowledge base (KB).
 It leverages Lean 4 for formal verification, integrates with Large Language Models (specifically Google's Gemini) for potential code/description generation, and uses an SQLite database for persistent storage.

-For a conceptual overview and the motivation behind this project (introduced as Vantage), see the introductory article: **[Introducing Vantage](https://justinasher.me/introducing_vantage)**.
+For a conceptual overview and the motivation behind this project, see the introductory article: **[Introducing Vantage](https://justinasher.me/introducing_vantage)**.

 ## Features